MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 Additionally, this release adds a simplified setup program for a standalone R Server installation on Windows.
 This setup is in addition to SQL Server Setup, which continues to be a viable option for installation.

 Features in the 9.0.1 release are currently only available through simplified setup.
 In contrast, SQL Server Setup installs the 9.0 version of R Server for Windows.
-For a list of features in 9.0, see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).
+For a description of the features in 9.0, see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).

-For installation instructions for 9.0.1, see [Install R Server for Windows](rserver-install-windows.md).
-The setup program you use determines the service and support policy, as described below.
+For installation and upgrade instructions, see [Install R Server for Windows](rserver-install-windows.md).

 > [!NOTE]
 > Although the installation experience is changing, licensing is not.
 R Server for Windows remains a SQL Server enterprise feature, even when installed outside of SQL Server Setup.
 A SQL Server enterprise license is required for the enterprise edition of R Server for Windows.